-- 1) Make sure the user community is not accessing the application - 2) Take a backup of the existing instance for insurance - 9) If scheduling is enabled and the Ad Hoc version is 9.2.40 or later and the current scheduler is the Windows Task Scheduler (all three conditions must be met), use the Management Console to set the scheduler to "Logi Scheduler" if it has been installed.
-Documentation on installing the Logi Scheduler can be found at http://devnet.logixml.com/rdPage.aspx?rdReport=Article&dnDocID=1150&rdShowModes=NL
+- 1. Make sure the user community is not accessing the application. - 2.
+Take a backup of the existing instance for insurance. - 3.
+If scheduling is enabled and the Ad Hoc version is 9.2.40 or later and the current scheduler is the Windows Task Scheduler (all three conditions must be met), use the Management Console to set the scheduler to "Logi Scheduler" if it has been installed.
+Instructions for installing the Logi Scheduler can be found in our document Management Console Installation Guide.